Types and functions of the blood vessels in the circulatory system

 The blood capillaries

-The blood capillaries are the network of the tiny blood vessels with very thin walls, and they are located within the tissues and around the cells.
+The blood capillaries are the network of tiny blood vessels with very thin walls, and they are located within the tissues and around the cells.